KadirAksoy/KadirAksoy/README.md

 - I’m currently studying on Trakya University Computer Engineering
-- I’m currently working on Java and Python
+- I’m working on Java and Python

 <br>